Learn a new language with online resources

 Transparent Language Online

 You can learn 110 plus languages including French, German, Spanish, Italian and Irish but also more exotic tongues such as Afrikaans, Bengali, Breton, Dakota, Farsi, and Maori.
-For those of you learning English as a second language, you can do so through 31 interface languages.
+For those of you learning English as a second language, you can do so through thirty-one interface languages.
 Thus, you can study English through French, German and Spanish etc. but also through Thai, Arabic, Turkish and Romanian for example.

 Transparent features a flexible learning path, meaning you can stick to a structured course made up of a number of units containing three lessons and an assessment, or you can follow the Practice activities in Listening, Speaking, Reading and Writing.
 You could, of course, do a combination of both.
 The units feature real-life themes such as Organising your Trip, Staying at a Hotel and Dealing with Money.
 You can follow your progress through reports that are automatically generated and a Learned Vocabulary tracker, which also act as a motivation to progress.
 A grammatical approach is also catered for with a comprehensive grammar reference section including verb conjugations, nouns, adjectives, adverbs, and commonly confused words.